Deji147x/Deploy-a-Dynamic-Website-on-AWS/README.md

 - **AMI Creation**: Involves creating an AMI from the configured EC2 instance.

 ## Deployment Scripts
-Below is the bash scripts used to deploy the web app on an EC2 instance:
+Install software necessary for the application to run:

 ```bash
 # This command updates all the packages on the server to their latest versions